How do I check property taxes?

 I appealed my taxes with DeKalb.
 Now what?

 We bill you using a temporary value, usually 85 percent of the assessed value, as assigned by DeKalb County in accordance with state laws on calculating temporary values.
 We also factor in Decatur's 50 percent assessment compared to DeKalb's 40 percent assessment.
 Your Decatur assessed value will always be 25 percent higher than your DeKalb assessed value, even when being billed on a temporary appeal value, because of the difference in assessment ratios between the city and county.
 Your city tax payment remains due while your appeal is being processed by DeKalb.
-Upon the conclusion of your appeal, you may end up owing us the remaining 15% or whatever the difference was between the temporary and settled values.
+Upon the conclusion of your appeal, you may end up owing the city the remaining 15% or whatever the difference was between the temporary and settled values.
 In other words, you could end up owing money even after winning an appeal.

 Do I have homestead exemption?